KireinaHoro/jsteward.moe/content/SysAdmin/cross-compile-tickless-ubuntu-kernel.md

 deb [arch=arm64] http://ports.ubuntu.com/ubuntu-ports/ focal-backports main restricted universe multiverse deb [arch=arm64] http://ports.ubuntu.com/ubuntu-ports/ focal-security main restricted universe multiverse
 ```
-        - `sbuild-update --chroot-mode=unshare -udcar` to update the chroot
-            - `sbuild` on Ubuntu 22.04 doesn't recognise tar.zst-compressed tarballs, despite the [Debian wiki][2] recommending it
-            - Using lz4 since it's the fastest according to [this benchmark][4]

 ubuntu kernel still doesn't cross compile: mix-up between build and host dependencies (`libssl-dev` is main offender but other ones like `pahole` also fails but does not abort build)